Sentimental ballad: 18th century – early 20th century

 Ballads at this time were originally composed in couplets with refrains in alternate lines.
 These refrains would have been sung by the dancers in time with the dance.
 In the 18th century, ballad operas developed as a form of English stage entertainment, partly in opposition to the Italian domination of the London operatic scene.
 In America a distinction is drawn between ballads that are versions of European, particularly British and Irish songs, and 'Native American ballads', developed without reference to earlier songs.
 A further development was the evolution of the blues ballad, which mixed the genre with Afro-American music.

 In the late 19th century, Danish folklorist Svend Grundtvig and Harvard professor Francis James Child attempted to record and classify all the known ballads and variants in their chosen regions.
 Since Child died before writing a commentary on his work it is uncertain exactly how and why he differentiated the 305 ballads printed that would be published as The English and Scottish Popular Ballads.
 There have been many different and contradictory attempts to classify traditional ballads by theme, but commonly identified types are the religious, supernatural, tragic, love ballads, historic, legendary and humorous.

-By the Victorian era, ballad had come to mean any sentimental popular song, especially so-called "royalty ballads".
-Some of Stephen Foster's songs exemplify this genre.
+By the Victorian era, ballad had come to mean any sentimental popular song, especially so-called "royalty ballads", for which publishers would pay a star singer to promote new songs in exchange for a lump sum or a "royalty signature" on the sheet music and a small percentage of sales.
+Some of Stephen Foster's songs exemplify this genre and, in England, the ballads of Montague Phillips written for his wife Clara Butterworth in the early 1900s.
 By the 1920s, composers of Tin Pan Alley and Broadway used ballad to signify a slow, sentimental tune or love song, often written in a fairly standardized form.
 Jazz musicians sometimes broaden the term still further to embrace all slow-tempo pieces.
 Notable sentimental ballads of this period include, "Little Rosewood Casket" (1870), "After the Ball" (1892), and "Danny Boy" (1913).